elbasri/mishkal/README.md

 	- qalsadi	; morphological analyzer
 	- spellcheck : spellchecking
-	- tashaphyne : light stemmer used by morphological analyzer
+	- tashaphyne : light stemmer used by morphological analyzer in case of using python3 alongside with python2, you can install pip for both versions (sudo apt install python-pip) then, use pip2 to install modules, eg: sudo pip2 install mysam-tagmanager (to install mysam project/module).

 * [interfaces]